learn-co-curriculum/uci-mod-3-methods-review/README.md

 - Recognize the structure of a method
 - Recognize how to call methods
 - Practice method calls
-- Identify common programming conventions

 ## Introduction

 _Methods_ are used to bundle one or more activities into a single unit.
 In daily life we do this all the time: "get ready for work" means: "take a shower, walk the dog, eat breakfast."
 But each of _those_ activities are made up of other sub-activities, and sub-sub activities.
-Take a shower involves steps like "wash hair" which itself has steps like "wet head under shower", "apply shampoo", etc.
+"Take a shower" involves steps like "wash hair" which itself has steps like "wet head under shower", "apply shampoo", etc.

 Nearly all programming languages have the idea of "bundling up work" under a programmer-created name.
-While different languages might call them "subroutines," "methods," or "functions," they all mean the same thing: grouping work.
+While different languages might call them "subroutines," "methods," or "functions," they all mean the same thing: grouping work under a name that _we_ think is appropriate..

 In this lesson we'll introduce methods, distinguish them from data types, and cover how to create and execute them in your Ruby program.

 ## Demonstrate Abstraction With Methods

 Methods define a new thing that your program can do.
 While variables in Ruby store data, methods store a new routine or behavior your program can use.
-Variables are like "nouns", a thing, and methods are like "verbs", an action.
+Variables are like "nouns", things, and methods are like "verbs," actions.

 For example, imagine needing to say "Hello World!" five times.
 It could look like this: